UniversalDependencies/UD_English-ESL/README.txt

 ===CITATION===

+You are encouraged to cite the following papers when using the treebank:

 Yevgeni Berzak, Jessica Kenney, Carolyn Spadine, Jing Xian Wang, Lucia Lam, Keiko Sophie Mori, Sebastian Garza and Boris Katz (2016) "Universal Dependencies for Learner English", arXiv preprint.

 Helen Yannakoudakis, Ted Briscoe and Ben Medlock (2011) "A New Dataset and Method for Automatically Grading ESOL Texts", In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies (ACL), pages 180–189.

 === Machine-readable metadata ===